2019 Sri Lanka Easter bombings: Religious leaders

 Representatives and leaders of the main world religions responded with prayers and support for the victims.

 Pope Francis pledged his closeness and solidarity after the attacks during his Urbi et Orbi address in St. Peter's Square.
 The following day, he urged the international community to help Sri Lanka, and called on them to condemn terrorist acts.
 In 2022, following a visit by Cardinal Malcolm Ranjith and a delegation of survivors and families of victims to Rome, Pope Francis asked the Sri Lankan government to do its best to find those responsible for the bombings: "Please and for the sake of justice, for the sake of your people, that it be made clear once and for all who was responsible".

 The Organisation of Islamic Cooperation, a 57-member state international body, strongly condemned the terrorist acts, and called for international solidarity in the fight against terrorism.

 Cardinal Charles Maung Bo of Myanmar, the President of the Federation of Asian Bishops' Conference (FABC) and Cardinal Oswald Gracias of India, the President of Catholic Bishops Conference of India (CBCI) also condemned the attacks.

 The World Council of Churches, an ecumenical body representing several major Christian traditions, expressed sentiments of solidarity with the Christians of Sri Lanka.

-Condolences for the those affected and condemnations of the attacks were variously offered by the leaders of Anglican, Latter-day Saint, Methodist, Orthodox, Evangelical, and Reformed churches, as well as Muslim and Jewish congregations.
+Condolences for those affected and condemnations of the attacks were variously offered by the leaders of Anglican, Latter-day Saint, Methodist, Orthodox, Evangelical, and Reformed churches, as well as Muslim and Jewish congregations.

 All Ceylon Jamiyyathul Ulama, a council of Muslim theologians, sent condolences.
 Several theologians met with Malcolm Ranjith, the Archbishop of Colombo, following the attacks.
 The National Shoora Council, composed of eighteen Muslim organisations, also expressed condolences.

-World Sunni Movement, Bangladesh condemned and protested against the deadly terrorist attack.
+World Sunni Movement, Bangladesh condemned and protested against the attack.

-On 28 May 2019, a mosque belonging to the NTJ was intentionally destroyed by the Muslim civilians in the Kekirawa community, which included the chief of a neighbouring mosque.
+On 28 May 2019, a mosque belonging to the NTJ was intentionally destroyed by Muslim residents in the Kekirawa community, which included the chief of a neighbouring mosque.
 The structure was purportedly built using foreign funds.

+On 21 April 2025, 167 Catholics who died in the Saint Anthony and Saint Sebastian church bombings were recognised as "witnesses of faith" by the Vatican.